aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/08_cpsearch.md

 Each row contains the CP identfier, the rank and signature, the type of critical point, the position in Cartesian coordinates (angstrom by default), the name, and the value, gradient and Laplacian of the reference field at that point.
-The complete CP list is exactly the same as the above, so it is not repeated.

 The CP list is followed by the analysis of the connectivity between atoms via bonds and between cages via rings: